wangyipengw1p/Verilog-SystemVerilog-Xamples/README.md

 # Verilog-SystemVerilog-Xamples
-A collection of useful modules for Verilog and Systemverilog
+A collection of useful modules for Verilog and SystemVerilog. **SV is prefered**